timelessnesses/countable/README.md

 z
 ```

-But when it reached ended sequel however you add a character to it like you counting a number like this
+But when it reached ended sequel, you add a character to it like you counting a number like this

 ```text
 aa